filipe-silva/FireflyIII.Net/generated/docs/CurrenciesApi.md

             config.BasePath = "https://demo.firefly-iii.org";
             // Configure OAuth2 access token for authorization: firefly_iii_auth
             config.AccessToken = "YOUR_ACCESS_TOKEN";
+            // Configure Bearer token for authorization: local_bearer_auth config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new CurrenciesApi(config);
             var code = USD;  // string | The currency code. var page = 1;  // int? | Page number.
 The default pagination is 50. (optional)
-            var date = "date_example";  // string | A date formatted YYYY-MM-DD.
+            var date = DateTime.Parse("2013-10-20");  // DateTime? | A date formatted YYYY-MM-DD.
 When added to the request, Firefly III will show the account's balance on that day.  (optional) var type = new AccountTypeFilter(); // AccountTypeFilter | Optional filter on the account type(s) returned (optional)

             try